sudoheader/S3CN0T35/tcm-sec/PEH/Dev/Dev Walkthrough.md

 Notice that we have LFI:
 ![[LFI successful.png]]

-`johnpaul` is a user that has `/bin/bash` access:
+`jeanpaul` is a user that has `/bin/bash` access:
 ![[jeanpaul has bash access.png]]

-Let's use `johnpaul` to `ssh` into the server.
+Let's use `jeanpaul` to `ssh` into the server.
 We will try to use the password that we got from the `config.yml` file.
 ![[ssh as jeanpaul.png]]

 It works!